chinamike65/hugo-tuolesi/content/book1/book1en.md

 It's hard at first, but it's pretty easy once you get used to it.

-The teaching on the Speech Blessing Mantra is finished, I hope everyone can cultivate to Consummation!
+The teaching on the Speech Blessing Mantra is finished, I hope everyone can cultivate to completion!

 Tashi Delek!